 Don't let a marijuana possession / use charge derail your future.
 Just because you've been charged for violating Denver marijuana laws doesn't mean you're guilty.
 Perhaps you have a valid prescription from a doctor specifying the amount of marijuana or the drugs were discovered during an illegal search.
 That said, contact our office today for a free consultation.
 We also defend many clients facing charges for unlawful sale or cultivation of marijuana in Colorado.
 Our affordable fees and flexible payment plans make securing a strategic attorney possible in these uncertain times.

 So, if you or someone you know is facing charges related to marijuana possession, use, sale, or cultivation, be smart.
-Contact the experienced drug crime attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the experienced drug crime attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo by Sharon McCutcheon